Skip to content

 contextbridge uninstall claude

-Or contextbridge uninstall to remove PlanBridge wiring from every harness it was installed into.
+Or contextbridge uninstall to remove PlanBridge plugin and hook entries from every harness it was installed into.